 We wish we had the original article to give you the context, but as is true of so much of Chesterton’s work, it remains to be collected and republished.
 The ACS is dedicated to furthering this work.
 The nearest copy we know of is in the Library of Congress.

 What Chesterton might be driving at is possibly suggested by the fact that in some jurisdictions one is more likely to be prosecuted for littering than for pornography.
-Although some of us tend to think it means that when we ignore the “big laws” (which the same some of us would equate with The Ten Commandments), when we ignore them both by disobeying them and by not enforcing them, we are left with having to make many small laws for many different situations, will also not be obeyed or enforced, and which will lead to even more laws.
+Although some of us tend to think it means that when we ignore the “big laws” (which some of us would equate with The Ten Commandments), when we ignore them both by disobeying them and by not enforcing them, we are left with having to make many small laws for many different situations, will also not be obeyed or enforced, and which will lead to even more laws.